Ynpact/ynpact-ssh-ssm-proxy/README.md

 ![Updating remote SSH extension path parameter](doc/setting-remote-ext.png)

 ## Configuration
-### Pre-requisite
-The operator using the tool must have the following permissions :
-- can describe EC2 instances on target region and account (to retrieve instanceId based on instance name)
-- can start SSM section onto the target ECS-instance(s) using the documents "AWS-StartNonInteractiveCommand" (to optionnaly auto-install SSH public key) and "AWS-StartSSHSession" (to connect to the EC2 instance)
-The EC2 instances you would like to connect to must :
-- have the SSM agent installed, configured and running (most AMI have it all setup by default)
-- have a instance profile role that allows interacting with the SSM service
-- if in a private subnet, this subnets must have VPC endpoint toward the SSM service

-See AWS pre-requisite for using AWS SSM sessions.
 ### Add, edit or remove a Host:
 This command allows you to create, edit or delete a host configuration, identified by an alias you can choose.
 The alias name musts start with "aws-"
 ```